KenOverholt/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image5]
 ![alt text][image6]

+Another augmentation I tried was to use the images from the left and right camera.
+I used that data and modified the angles slightly allowing the network to use these images as if they were in the center.

 I noticed my car would sometimes drive into the red & white edges so I used the Unity engine to modify track one by adding red & white edges all around the cement curb.
 Here is a sample of those images: